JustJesseJB/woo-stockcartl/README.txt

 * Admin dashboard

 == Upgrade Notice ==

+= 1.1.2 =
+Important debugging enhancements to help diagnose and resolve issues.
+This update includes a comprehensive error logging system and improved debug tools for administrators.

 = 1.1.1 =
 Important fix for variable product waitlists.
 This update ensures that waitlist forms appear correctly for out-of-stock variations and improves the submission process.